codecreatede/golang-alignment-block-genotyper-eDNA/README.md

 >ENA|OX291509|OX291509.1         --TC
 These are the upstream and the downstream blocks for the chosen block including the block
 >ENA|OX291461|OX291461.1         ACTATC----TC
-These are the upstream and the downstream blocks for the chosen block including the block
 >ENA|OX291509|OX291509.1         TC----TC----
 The upstream from the given position till the start is given below:
 >ENA|OX291461|OX291461.1         ACTA
-The upstream from the given position till the start is given below:
 >ENA|OX291509|OX291509.1         TC--
 The downstream from the end to the given downstream coordinate is given below:
 >ENA|OX291461|OX291461.1         --TC
-The downstream from the end to the given downstream coordinate is given below:
 >ENA|OX291509|OX291509.1         ----
 ```

 - binary version